Handling an employee grievance correctly can mean the difference between a successful resolution and it escalating to an employment tribunal.

 - Establish the facts: Carry out a full investigation and collect all relevant evidence and speak with other employees.

-- Grievance interviews: Invite any employee who the grievance is against to a meeting.
-They can be accompanied if they maybe disciplined.
+- Grievance interviews: Invite the employee who raised the grievance to a meeting.
+They can be accompanied.

 - Keep records: Every step must be in writing, including meetings invites and decisions made.
 Always minute every meeting.